Pro tip 1: Know your visa and country limitations

 Eligibility for a visa is the main hurdle for people getting teaching jobs overseas.
 If you have the experience and skill set then age shouldn’t be an issue.
 The issue, however, lies in visa restrictions for specific countries for people over 60.
 This is a good resource.

 Unfortunately, a lot of non-English speaking countries have restrictions on age limit.
 Europe, Africa and Latin America seem to be less concerned about age whilst it is tricky for older teachers in Asia.
-Our advisors at Teacherhorizons have experienced first-hand that countries within Africa are most likely to hire teachers over 60 and countries in Asia, the least.
+Our Advisers at Teacher Horizons have experienced first-hand that countries within Africa are most likely to hire teachers over 60 and countries in Asia, the least.

 Pro tip 2: Own your experience